apify/apify-docs/sources/platform/actors/development/actor_definition/source_code/example_setup.md

 ---
 title: Example setup
-description: See an example setup of Actor's Dockerfile and source code.
+description: See an example setup of the Actor's Dockerfile and source code.
 slug: /actors/development/actor-definition/source-code/example-setup
 sidebar_position: 1
 ---